bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.14 - 2024/08/08 =
+* Tweak - Reactivate WC add to cart button on product page after 10 seconds to improve compatibility with third-party AJAX add to cart

 = 1.16.13 - 2024/07/17 =
 * Fix - Error message not displayed in the booking forms list if the form author user has been deleted